A guide to the cost of re-creating an item of jewellery.

 We regularly remake White and Yellow Gold rings in Platinum.
 We work with the original design and diamonds to transform the same ring into a new precious metal.
 Contact us for a personal quote on this service.

-Pictured in the photograph below are two rings.
-After removing the diamonds, the original yellow gold cluster ring is on the right.
+The photograph below shows two rings.
+The original yellow gold cluster ring is on the right after the diamonds have been removed.
 On the left, we photographed the re-modelled ring, made in 950 Platinum, set and finished with our client’s diamonds.

 Melting down wedding rings to re-use Gold.

 Can you melt down existing wedding rings to make new jewellery from Gold or Platinum?
 Put simply, yes you can.
-As part of our work, we remake sentimental jewellery items into new designs and reuse existing precious metals.
+We remake sentimental jewellery items into new designs and reuse existing precious metals as part of our work.

 How much does it cost to melt down rings?

-For items of great sentimental value, we separate the gold to ensure no contamination with other metals in our workshops.
+For items of great sentimental value, we separate the gold in our workshops to ensure no contamination with other metals.
 For this, we use a separate can or casting crucible to melt the gold.
 Melting down wedding rings can be costly, but by way of example, the following commission demonstrates an example of cost and design.

 Existing Gold used: 2 x 18-carat yellow gold wedding rings 11g in weight.

-Work involved: CAD design of necklaces to create two unique pendant designs, casting new items and finishing.
-The ball design and starfish design are approximately 20mm in size.
+The work involved CAD design of necklaces to create two unique pendant designs, casting new items, and finishing.
+The ball and starfish designs are approximately 20mm in size.

 Final weight of pendants: approx. 9g with additional scrap left over.